 Making most out of sessions

-Learning from best in industry is charm of attending events for me.
-Apart from technical sessions, I am glad to see a "Self Management" session as well for learning good ways handle stress, anxiety and insecurity .
+Learning from best in the industry is the charm of attending events for me.
+Apart from technical sessions, I am glad to see a “Self Management” session as well for learning good ways to handle stress, anxiety, and insecurity.

 2:15 pm – 3:00 pm @ “Session Hall”